DoTheEvo/selfhosted-apps-docker/zammad/readme.md

 We are not touching the compose file.<br>
 Changes are done only to the `docker-compose.override.yml` and the `.env` file.

-In this case we override port, network and backup locations.<br>
+I prefer to store backups as bind mounts rather than volumes, as volumes can get destroyed by a simple `docker-compose down -v` that can popup in terminal history if used before, and be run by accident.

-I prefer backups as bind mounts rather than volumes, which can get destroyed by simple `docker-compose down -v` that can popup in terminal history, if used before, and be run by accident.
+So here we override backup locations and join it to reverse proxy network.<br>

 `docker-compose.override.yml`
 ```yml